Skip to main content

 A member of our team will call you back within one business day.

-Dr. Herring's popular and best-selling textbook is now in its second edition, published by Elsevier/Saunders in the Spring, 2011.
-The fundamental text adds new content and expands subject matters not touched upon on by the website.
+Dr. Herring's popular and best-selling textbook is now in its second edition, published by Elsevier/Saunders.
+The fundamental text added new content and expanded subject matter not touched upon on by the website.
 The book also links to 50 interactive quizzes and tutorials that reinforce the text’s contents, which are available on StudentConsult.com, Elsevier’s website for students, with purchase of the text.

 Radiologist Named Top Doc by Philadelphia magazine

 Dr. Copit, a recognized "Top Doc" by Philadelphia magazine, is a fellowship-trained radiologist who dedicates her practice to breast imaging.
 As Director of Breast Imaging, she combines the latest technologies with a compassionate, caring approach to ensure that her patients receive the best care.
 Dr. Copit trains other radiologists to perform breast ultrasound and minimally invasive breast biopsies.

 All of our residents receive full-size iPads for their use while in the program that are pre-loaded with key radiology texts and other education-related applications like audience response software and StatDx.
 This relieves the resident from purchasing their own copies of radiology texts (unless they wish to) and allows them the full use of all of the iPad’s features at no cost to them.

 Data Mining Software Speeds Data Collection on Teaching Cases

 The department uses a data mining software application that instantly searches all radiology reports for key words and immediately delivers lists of cases and their images relevant to the production of scholarly works or just finding examples of interesting cases.
 The application also can simultaneously search our pathology department’s reports to deliver results that have been pathologically proven here.
 Instead of lengthy chart reviews, searches now take a matter of seconds to complete.